FAQs

 What is the US’ approach to country of origin when inputs from multiple countries are involved?

-We understand that US Customs and Border Protection (CBP) is the US agency responsible for determining the country of origin of items imported into the US.
+US Customs and Border Protection (CBP) is the US agency responsible for determining the country of origin of items imported into the US.
 CBP uses non-preferential rules of origin (ROO) to determine the origin of goods imported from countries with which the United States has most-favoured-nation (MFN) status.
-A key principle used in non-preferential ROO cases is "substantial transformation," which means the country in which the last substantial manufacturing or processing, deemed sufficient to give the commodity its essential character took place.
-Since no U.S. laws specifically govern non-preferential ROO, these determinations are made by CBP primarily on a case-by-case basis using CBP's own rules and precedents.
+A key principle used in non-preferential ROO cases is "substantial transformation"(external link), where multiple countries are involved in the supply chain of a product which means the country in which the last substantial manufacturing or processing, deemed sufficient to give the commodity its essential character took place.

 More information can be found in this NZTE article(external link)